IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 Two distinct interfaces are used to access R: Dataverse uses Rserve; and TwoRavens sends jobs to R running under rApache using Rook interface.

-We provide a shell script (found in ...) that will attempt to install the required 3rd party packages; it will also configure Rserve and rserve user. rApache configuration will be addressed in its own section.
+We provide a shell script (conf/R/r-setup.sh in the Dataverse source tree) that will attempt to install the required 3rd party packages; it will also configure Rserve and rserve user. rApache configuration will be addressed in its own section.

 The script will attempt to download the packages from CRAN (or a mirror), so the system must have access to the internet.
 On a server fully firewalled from the world, packages can be installed from downloaded sources.
 This is left as an exercise for the reader.
 Consult the script for insight.